Important Triangles in Thyroid Surgery

 Baehr’s triangle is bounded by

-• common carotid artery as base,
+• Base: Common carotid artery

-• inferior thyroid artery superiorly and
+• Superiorly: Inferior thyroid artery

 The triangle lies posterior to the thyroid gland, in the tracheo-esophageal groove.